meldeleon/elixir_notes/elixir_doc_notes.md

   [{2, :b}, {:a, 1}]
   ```
 ### Maps of predefined Keys
   - It is common to create maps with pre-defined keys, their values may be updated but new keys are never added nor removed.
-This is useful when we know the shape of data we are working with -- and getting a different key likely means there was an error elsewhere.
+This is useful when we know the shape of data we are working with -- and getting a different keys likely means there was an error elsewhere.
   - We can define this with the same `%{}` syntax, but all the keys must be atoms.
   ```elixir
   iex(2)> butts = %{name: "John", age: 23}